declancouch/Automated-Soap-Dispenser-And-Counter/README.md

 - 4 1kΩ-5kΩ resistors (Any resistors in that range will do)
 - 9V power supply cord
 - Power Supply Breadboard
-- Crafting materials: Tape, super glue, plastic straw, hook screw, soap bottle, and wood
+- Crafting materials: tape, super glue, plastic straw, hook screw, rectangular soap bottle, and wood

   ---

 ## Easiest Process To Follow When Building The Automated Soap Dispenser And Counter
-The best way to go about building the Automated Soap Dispenser And Counter is through a 3-step process
+The best way to go about building the Automated Soap Dispenser And Counter is through a 3-step process.

-1. Build the software and ensure that everything is compiling correctly
+1. Build the software and ensure that everything is compiling correctly.

 2. Using the Arduino hardware, wire your microprocessor based on your software arrangements so the pins and signals communicate in rhythm with the code.
-Next, download the code onto the board and ensure the infrared sensor is activating the yellow LED HEX display and servo motor when an object gets near it.
+Next, download the code onto the board and ensure that when an object activates the infrared sensor the yellow LED, HEX display, and servo motor all activate as well.

-3. Once you know that your code and hardware are working properly, then go ahead and assemble the physical soap dispenser so the components can come together to form an automated soap dispenser that counts the number of times it has been used
+3. Once you know that your code and hardware are working properly, go ahead and assemble the physical soap dispenser so the components can come together to form an automated soap dispenser that counts the number of times it has been used.

-**NOT following this process will make the debugging process much more difficult**
+**NOT following this process will make the debugging process much more difficult!**